On this page

 The Ministry of Industry and Trade provides current information on possibilities to acquire capital or subsidy for entrepreneurs, and the CzechInvest Agency also has its own on-line signpost.

-Some regions, such as Moravskoslezský kraj or Jihomoravský kraj, specifically mention access of young people to their regional fund schemes.
+Some regions, such as Moravskoslezský kraj or Jihomoravský kraj, specifically mention young people's access to their regional fund schemes.
 Zlínský kraj has initiated the project Start of Business (startpodnikani.cz).
+Also, more and more municipalities are focusing inline the national strategies to support SMEs and young people in starting their businesses.

-The Technology Agency operates the programme ZETA for the support of applied research for young researchers.
-The programme focuses on supporting cooperation between the academia and companies by putting together students of MA and doctorate study programmes at universities and young research workers aged up to 35.
-Even if the programme is not directly linked to start-ups, it can be beneficial also for young entrepreneurs and their research colleagues in the innovation and applied research spheres which is important for technology start-ups.
+The Technology Agency of the Czech Republic operates the programme ZETA to support applied research for young researchers.
+The Agency provides opportunities also in other programmes and calls from technical as well as social and humanities fields.
+The programme focuses on supporting cooperation between academia and companies by putting together students of MA and doctorate study programmes at universities and young research workers aged up to 35.
+Even if the programme is not directly linked to start-ups, it can be beneficial also for young entrepreneurs and their research colleagues in the innovation and applied research spheres which are important for technology and digital start-ups.